 This is a small extract from our latest episode of Extremes: a VICE podcast exclusive to Spotify.
 If you want the full story of Dan's ATM hack, listen to the episode here

 Dan Saunders was out drinking in his home town of Wangaratta, three hours north of Melbourne, when he stumbled upon a bank glitch that briefly made him rich.
 He'd left the bar to get cash and discovered an ATM that was allowing him to withdraw way beyond his balance.
-And after a bit of trial and error the 29-year-old realized he’d found a loophole, and ran with it.
+And after a bit of trial and error the 29-year-old realised he’d found a loophole, and ran with it.

 In a bender that lasted some five months, Dan managed to spend around $1.6 million of the bank's money.
 He threw lavish parties, chartered private jets, and paid off his friends’ university fees, until—unsurprisingly—the police caught up with him.